 When I say browning I mean getting a maillard reaction.
 Visually, its a dark caramel color.
 In order to get a Maillard Reaction, you need the steak to reach a temperature of 300 degree Fahrenheit.
 But if it has moisture in it, it will never get past 212 degree fahrenheit.
 While it can still cook, you are essentially steaming it and turning it gray.

 The following steps are tricks that I use to get a maillard reaction each time.

 1) First is to obviously dry it off with a paper towel.

 2) Two is to dry brine it in salt.
 Sprinkle salt on the steak and let it sit in the fridge uncovered for 24 hour.
 This dries out the skin letting it sear better.

-3) Put the steak in a oven or dehydrator at a temperature of 100 degree and lower.
+3) Put the steak in a oven or dehydrator.
+Set the temperature at a temperature of 100 degree and lower.
 This will dry the steak out without over cooking it.
 This also gives it a dry age effect to it.

 Best Oil for Pan Frying Steak

 The best oil to use to pan fry steak is a neutral oil with a high smoke pot.
 Oil like Peanut or Canola oil has a high smoke point and does not impart any flavor.
 At searing temperature, lower smoke point oil will start smoking and degrade.
 Any nutritional value associated with the oil will be gone.

 What about the butter?
 It is best to add that near the end to add additional flavor because the milk solid will burn and degrade the flavor.
 Don’t forget to use it to baste the top of the steak also.